apache/skywalking-java/docs/en/setup/service-agent/java-agent/Application-toolkit-trace-annotation.md

-Also, you can use annotation to mark the method you want to trace.
+# Use annotation to mark the method you want to trace.

 * Add `@Trace` to any method you want to trace.
 After that, you can see the span in the Stack.
 * Methods annotated with `@Tag` will try to tag the **current active span** with the given key (`Tag#key()`) and (`Tag#value()`),